 R6.2 Direction 3(e) (ii) and (iii) The plan does not contain any assumptions in relation to population, property and occupancy of the supply and demand forecast.
 Therefore, the company has failed this direction.
-In accordance with section 37A(3)(d), a water undertaker must includethe assumptions it has made as part of the supply and demand forecasts contained in the water resources management plan in The company must clearly state assumptions it has made as part of the supply and demand forecasts. respect of (ii) household demand in its area, including in relation to population and housing numbers, except where it does not supply, and will continue not to supply, water to domestic premises; and (iii) non-household demand in its area, D0.0 Di - 1: - 0.40 except where it does not supply, and will continue to not supply, water to non-domestic premises or to an acquiring licensee;
+In accordance with section 37A(3)(d), a water undertaker must includethe assumptions it has made as part of the supply and demand forecasts contained in the water resources management plan in second of a fill being held demand in its The company must clearly state assumptions it has made as part of the supply and demand forecasts. respect of (ii) household demand in its area, including in relation to population and housing numbers, except where it does not supply, and will continue not to supply, water to domestic premises; and (iii) non-household demand in its area, except where it does not supply, and will continue to not supply, water to non-domestic premises or to an acquiring licensee;